What We Do

 Challenges

-Fossil CO2 represents 68 percent of current GHG emissions, with the U.S. producing more crude oil than any other country, ever and leading the world in natural gas exports.
-Ongoing extraction and processing of fossil fuels continues to move the goalposts further out, with each tenth of a degree of associated warming placing 100 million more people into unprecedented heat.
+Though the International Court of Justice calls climate change an “existential problem of planetary proportions,” and scientists warn that the “future of humanity hangs in the balance,” governments plan to produce double the amount of fossil fuels in 2030 than 1.5°C allows.
+The U.S. produces more crude oil than any other country, ever and leads the world in natural gas exports.
+Ongoing extraction and processing of fossil fuels further worsens future impacts, with each tenth of a degree of warming placing 100 million more people into unprecedented heat.

 Our Partners

-Environment Now’s partners work in two areas to stop fossil fuel extraction and decelerate the race to an irreversibly overheated planet:
+Environment Now’s partners work to decelerate the race to an irreversibly overheated planet through:

 Successes